Is Kate Middleton Pregnant? The Bets Are On

 — Kate Middleton (@KateMiddleton02) April 29, 2017

-It seems that the event is water under the bridge and that Prince William and Kate Middleton are solid and possibly preparing for their next addition.
+It seems the event is water under the bridge and that Prince William and Kate Middleton are solid and possibly preparing for their next addition.

-[Featured Image by Andrew Matthews – WPA Pool/Getty Images]
+[Featured Image by Andrew Matthews/WPA Pool/Getty Images]